MichielvdVelde/winston-nma/README.md

 * `level`: the level you want to log (e.g. 'error', 'warn').
 Defaults to `error`.
 * `appName`: The name of your app.
 This name shows up in the notifications.
 * `apiKey`: Your Notify My Android API key, which you can get on your control panel.

+## To do

+This is an incomplete list.

+* Publish on mpm
+* Build in support for winston's metadata
+* Build in support for NMA's `remaining` rate-limiting setting

 ## Changelog